Rodney McCray (baseball)

 Rodney Duncan McCray (born September 13, 1963) is an American former professional baseball player who is best known for crashing through an outfield fence attempting to make a catch.
 He played mostly in the minors, but also made it to the majors with the Chicago White Sox and New York Mets from 1990 to 1992.
+He is currently the head coach for the New York Rise of the Association of Fastpitch Professionals (AFP).